High Desert Historic Bottle Website homepage banner

 MISCELLANEOUS WESTERN BOTTLES & RELATED ITEMS

 CRANE & BRIGHAM / SAN FRANCISCO Florida Water bottles - These two bottles are excellent examples of scarce/rare Florida Water bottles produced (blown) and used in San Francisco in the 1870s.
-Both are pictured to the right (click to enlarge).
+Both are pictured to the left (click to enlarge).
 The following is from Bill & Betty Wilson's 1971 book 19th Century Medicine in Glass - "This firm started as Crowell, Crane and Brigham in about 1856.
 It was originally established by Eugene Crowell several years earlier as a retail drug store.
 In 1859 Crowell & Crane pulled out and started their own business, which lasted for only two years and Crowell sold his interests to William H. Brigham.
 The firm of Crane & Brigham became one of the largest in San Francisco.
 Henry A. Crane retired in the early 1880s but lived on to the grand old age of 82 when he died in 1922."

 The earlier company (Crowell, Crane & Brigham) was responsible for two of the great and extremely rare (I've never seen either in person) 1850s Gold Rush era embossed bottles from San Francisco: the cobalt blue, mug based, iron pontiled soda bottle embossed C C & B / SAN FRANCISCO and the rectangular, blowpipe pontiled medicine bottle embossed on three sides with CROWELL, CRANE & BRIGHAM - SARSAPARILLA & - YELLOW DOCK - both of which date from the 1856 to 1858 period.
 As there were no glass makers in the West (or even west of the Mississippi) at the time these bottles were blown somewhere in the east and shipped around the horn to San Francisco.
-Then they were filled, used and eventually tossed with few of the extant.
+Then they were filled, used and eventually tossed with few of them still extant.
 In any event, these two Florida Water bottles date from the 1870s with the smaller one possibly being from the very early 1880s.
 Both were found in the downtown urban renewal areas in Portland, OR. back in the late 1960s.

 Although neither are embossed as to contents, the shape of them is of a type that was used about 100% of the time for that particular product - a type of inexpensive perfume/cologne which some claimed to have medicinal properties.
 Typical of the style, the neck is about as tall as the body in both sizes.